Mercury (planet)

 Mercury is the first planet from the Sun and the smallest in the Solar System.
-It is a rocky planet with a trace atmosphere and a surface gravity slightly higher than that of Mars.
-The surface of Mercury is similar to Earth's Moon, being heavily cratered, with an expansive rupes system generated from thrust faults, and bright ray systems, formed by ejecta.
+It is a rocky planet with a trace atmosphere and a surface gravity slightly lower than that of Mars.
+The surface of Mercury is similar to Earth's Moon, being cratered, with an expansive rupes system generated from thrust faults, and bright ray systems, formed by ejecta.
 Its largest crater, Caloris Planitia, has a diameter of 1,550 km, which is about one-third the diameter of the planet (4880 km).

-Being the most inferior orbiting planet, it always appears close to the sun in Earth's sky, either as a "morning star" or an "evening star".
+Being the most inferior orbiting planet, it always appears close to the Sun in Earth's sky, as either a "morning star" or an "evening star".
 It is the planet with the highest delta-v required for travel from Earth, as well as to and from the other planets in the Solar System.

 Mercury's sidereal year (88.0 Earth days) and sidereal day (58.65 Earth days) are in a 3:2 ratio, in a spin–orbit resonance.
-Consequently, one solar day (sunrise to sunrise) on Mercury lasts for around 176 Earth days: twice the planet's sidereal year.
+Consequently, one solar day (sunrise to sunrise) on Mercury lasts for around 176 Earth days, or twice Mercury's sidereal year.
 This means that one side of Mercury will remain in sunlight for one Mercurian year of 88 Earth days; while during the next orbit, that side will be in darkness all the time until the next sunrise after another 88 Earth days.
-Above the planet's surface is an extremely tenuous exosphere and a faint magnetic field that is strong enough to deflect solar winds.
+Above the planet's surface is an extremely tenuous exosphere and a faint magnetic field just strong enough to deflect solar winds.
 Combined with its high orbital eccentricity, the planet's surface has widely varying sunlight intensity and temperature, with the equatorial regions ranging from -170 C at night to 420 C during sunlight.
+Despite being the closest planet to the sun, it is the second hottest after Venus, lacking an atmosphere to trap heat.
 Due to its very small axial tilt, the planet's poles are permanently shadowed.
 This strongly suggests that water ice could be present in the craters.